 Energy Transition Facility

-ETF projects focus on collaboration at policy level.
-National governments can request advice and knowledge via ETF.
-Our advisors will decide which tools within or outside the Netherlands Enterprise Agency best support the proposal, plan or idea.
-The core focus is to improve and support the policy and stability of the energy transition in the MENA region.
+ETF is now closed, but its projects focused on collaboration at policy level.
+National governments requested advice and knowledge via ETF.
+Our advisors decided which tools within or outside the Netherlands Enterprise Agency best support the proposal, plan or idea.
+The core focus was to improve and support the policy and stability of the energy transition in the MENA region.

-The Netherlands Enterprise Agency carries out ETF on behalf of the Ministry of Foreign Affairs.
-Do you have questions about ETF and offshore wind energy?
-Please email ETF advisor Edu Willemse.
+The Netherlands Enterprise Agency carried out ETF on behalf of the Ministry of Foreign Affairs.